philipp1993/DynamicMediaBTRouter/README.md

 - Preferences for static redirecting a sometimes lost
 - (xposed) Adding a delay/pause while opening the bluetooth channel -- currently audio is lost
     - in general without xposed
-- Service stopping if bluetooth is turned off
-    - _Setting:_ stop service if device disconnects
-        - perhaps with service restart option
-- start on boot / on bluetooth device connected _(could currently be done by Tasker and the intents)_